siqi-zheng/academic/content/about/contact.md

 autolink: false
 email_form: 1
 headless: true
-subtitle: "This form is for contacting me about speaking engagements, opportunities to work together, or mentorship requests.
-This is *NOT* a form for requesting help."
+subtitle: "This form is for contacting me about job opportunities or research opportunities in Finance/Statistics."
 title: Hi there!
 weight: 100
 widget: contact